-3. Allowances for Uncollectible Accounts:
+3. Receivables and Allowances for Uncollectible Accounts:

+Receivables are presented net of an allowance for uncollectible accounts.
 The Town calculates its allowance for uncollectible accounts using historical collection data and, in certain cases, specific account analysis.
-The allowances amounted to \$52,229 in the Governmental Activities at June 30, 2022.
+The allowances amounted to \$101,199 in the Governmental Activities at June 30, 2023.